microsoft/nn-Meter/docs/builder/rule_tester.md

 ## Step 1.
 Prepare Backends and Create Workspace

-The first step to run rule_tester is to prepare a backends.
-Users could follow guidance [here](./backend.md) to prepare workspace and create workspace.
+The first step to run rule_tester is to prepare backends and create workspace.
+Users could follow guidance [here](./backend.md) for this step.

 After creating the workspace, a yaml file named `ruletest_config.yaml` will be placed in `<workspace-path>/configs/`.
 The ruletest configs includes: